 In short, this is the best robocar kit I’ve tried — it’s got very polished hardware and software, a surprisingly powerful set of features and great tutorials.
 Plus it looks great and is fun to use, in large part due to the screen at the top that shows you what the car is seeing.
 A great Holiday present for kids and adults alike — you won’t find a better computer vision and machine learning experimentation package easier to use than this.

-One thought on “First impressions of Tinkergen MARK robocar”
+2 thoughts on “First impressions of Tinkergen MARK robocar”